-16. Our agency provides both individual services and ABA services.
-Are we able to bill for direct observation and on-site supervision?
+15. Our agency provides both individual services and ABA services.
+Are we able to bill separately for direct observation and on-site supervision?

-Staff who are qualified to provide BA, BC-ABA or Assistant BC-ABA (with a BCaBA) services can bill for direct observation and supervision of staff providing BHT-ABA services while the individual is working with a child, youth or young adult.
+Staff who are qualified to provide behavior analytic, behavior consultation-ABA or Assistant behavior consultation -ABA (with a BCaBA) services can separately bill for direct observation and supervision of staff providing BHT-ABA services while the individual is working with a child, youth or young adult.